Why don't more businesses use Direct Debit?

 With Direct Debit, all those problems disappear in an instant.
 All that's required is one signature from the customer to set up the process and the money comes into your bank on the same day every month.
 And if for any reason the money isn't paid, the processing company will flag it up straight away, so you know there's a problem and can deal with it straight away.

 The number one reason companies come to us to set up Direct Debits is to improve their cash flow and once they join, they also see that it improves customer retention rates.
-It's much easier to not write a cheque than to ask your bank to stop a Direct Debit.

 Additionally, Direct Debit enables businesses to save many hours of laborious credit control.
 Companies can put their employees' time to much better use, or possibly even reduce staff costs.